C++23: deducing “this” into Rust traits

 }

-More or less the same here, we just need mut because in Rust everything is const by default unless specified otherwise.
+More or less the same as Python here, we just need mut because in Rust everything is const by default unless specified otherwise.

 The majority of programming languages settled on making the this/self parameter explicit.
 It’s a little more typing, but name lookup rules become simpler and less magical, making code more readable at a glance.